MastodonC/kixi.hecuba/README.md

 jig/ $ lein install-all
 ```

-The need to install is only due to the possibility that Hecuba is using a SNAPSHOT version of Jig which is gnot released to clojars.org.
+The need to install is only due to the possibility that Hecuba is using a SNAPSHOT version of Jig which is not released to clojars.org.

 Point Jig at Hecuba's config.